jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 [Coolors.co](https://coolors.co/104f55-32746d-f4d8cd-01200f-011502 ) was used to generate the color palate of the site.
 The dark and light green combination was chosen because, coupled with roboto mono, the light-coloured text on the dark green background emulates a development terminal.

+### Front End Libraries
+The [Materialize](https://materializecss.com/) CSS and JavaScript library was used to create the layout of the front end.
+The classes included in this library were used to make the site fully responsive and also to provide satisfying feedback to users regarding their actions.

+* The grid system (rows and columns) was used to generate the layout of job postings, blog posts, and candidate list on the site.
+* In conjunction with the [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) library, Materialize forms were used to generate clean and attractive form fields.
+* Materialize 'modals' and 'toasts' were used to defensively programme delete functionality in the site.
+These features provide users with adequate notification of the consequences of their actions without redirecting them unnecessarily to extra pages.

 ### Wireframes